theodrosmhaile/generals/Lee and Anderson (2001); Does learning a complex skill have to be complex.md

-# Lee and Anderson; Does learning a complex skill have to be complex?
+# Lee and Anderson (2001); Does learning a complex skill have to be complex?
 ## Research Question:
 Can we have a more complete characterization of complex tasks with learning theories?
 Learning at the global level reflects the learning of lower level task components.